Create free poll

 Step 7.
 Select Single Choice, Multiple Choice or Text Box type questions.

 Step 8.
 Input the answer options in a list format.
-Data will automatically be previewed on the right of the screen.
+You can see the preview of the question and options on the right side.

 Step 9.
 Voila!
 Your poll is created.